-(2) Observation.
+Observation.
 To improve observation, defenders should clear the ground to the front of positions and from near perimeter fences by cutting foliage or applying defoliant.
 Because total defoliation can expose the base to aerial observation, a balance must be struck between the needs of ground defense and defense against air attack.
-See Joint Pub 3-11 for a discussion of US policy on the use of herbicides.
+See Joint Pub 3-11, "Joint Doctrine for Nuclear, Biological, and Chemical Defense," for a discussion of US policy on the use of herbicides.
 Perimeter roads on either side of the fence improve observation.
 A combination of concrete barriers, concertina wire, lighting, surveillance cameras, and intrusion sensors enhances base security.
-Figure IV-4 displays security facilities available on fixed permanent bases.
+Figure IV-7 displays security facilities available on fixed permanent bases.
 Observation sites in guard towers or atop buildings can increase the surveillance capabilities of perimeter guards.

-(3) Communications.
+• Communications.
 Defenders should install a reliable, secure, and redundant communications system at all guard locations.

-(4) Entrances.
+- Entrances.
 The base should have as few entrances as possible.
-Other measures to enhance entrance security can be found at Appendixes E and F. Appendix H contains a listing of associated security equipment.

-(5) Working and Living Areas.
-Buildings housing personnel and sensitive equipment should be out of grenade-throwing range from exterior fences.
-Shelters with reinforced and sandbagged roofs should be near all working and living areas, to serve both as shelters and fighting positions.
+Other measures to enhance entrance security can be found at Appendix E, "Sample Base Defense Plan," and Appendix F, "Security."
+Appendix H, "Specialized Equipment and Materiel," contains a listing of associated security equipment. - Working and Living Areas.
+Buildings housing personnel and sensitive equipment should be out of grenadethrowing range from exterior fences.
+Shelters with reinforced and sandbagged roofs should be near all working and living areas, to serve both as shelters and fighting positions. - Internal and External Territories.
+Defenders must retain or deny terrain, facilities, and activities and preserve forces essential to base functions while minimizing the impact of security efforts on the local population. - Medical Facilities.
+Medical facilities should be well-marked if the tactical commander so directs and placed away from possible lucrative targets.
+They must be able to augment security forces, have backup energy sources, and rely on additional personnel for security if needed.

-Figure IV-4.
-Physical Perimeter Defense Measures

-Figure IV-4.
+Figure IV-7.
 Physical Perimeter Defense Measures